 It’s not unusual for someone who is self-employed to have no pay stubs to show, and if you don’t make regular deposits into a bank account it can be tough to prove your income.
-This can make things tricky when it comes time to show your earnings for a car loan, to apply for government benefits or at tax time, but it can be done.
+This can make things tricky when it comes time to show your earnings for a car loan, to apply for government benefits and at tax time, but it can be done.

 Keep a Log

 People who receive tips or other small amounts of money on an ongoing basis should keep a log of this income.
-The IRS booklet on reporting tip income says that a tip log is an acceptable means of proving your income for tax purposes, and it’s OK to keep it by hand or electronically.
+The IRS publication on reporting tip income says that a tip log is an acceptable means of proving your income for tax purposes, and it’s OK to keep it by hand or electronically.
 Record the information each day that you work.
 Save copies of any receipts that you get showing tips, such as credit card receipts and cash register tapes or printouts.

 Get it in Writing

-Workers who earn money but don’t get check stubs or other official documents proving their income should get a work agreement or a letter from the employer.
+Workers who earn money, but don’t get check stubs or other official documents proving their income, should get a work agreement or a letter from the employer.
 The document must state who the employer is, what your working relationship is, how much you get paid and how often you get paid.
 It’s also helpful to include how long you’re been working there along with a contact number so that anyone following up on your claims can verify the document.

 In some situations, it’s possible to get your income verified through a third party who has reasonable knowledge of your situation, such as a co-worker, a landlord or even a neighbor.
 You’ll have to provide the person verifying your income with written permission to check, but this can be a helpful alternative if you don’t have anything else to show.
 It can also be helpful as backup proof when combined with another method.